Patients and visitors

 Advance care planning

 Texas and federal law give every competent adult 18 years or older the right to make their own healthcare decisions, including the right to decide what medical care or treatment to accept, reject or discontinue.
-If you do not want to receive certain types of treatment or you wish to name someone to make healthcare decisions for you, you have the right to make these desires known to your doctor, hospital or other healthcare providers, and in general have these rights respected.
-You also have the right to be told about the nature of your illness in terms that you can understand, the general nature of proposed treatments, the risks of failing to undergo these treatments, and any alternative treatments or procedures that may be available to you.
+If you do not want to receive certain types of treatment or you wish to name someone to make healthcare decisions for you, you have the right to make these desires known to your doctor, hospital or other healthcare providers, and to have these rights respected.
+You also have the right to be told about the nature of your illness, the general nature of proposed treatments, the risks of failing to undergo these treatments, and any alternative treatments or procedures that may be available to you in terms that you can understand.

 Texas law recognizes four types of advance directives: